-The PC510 features 4 programmable Access Codes.
-The first code is the Master Code, and the remaining three codes are normal Access Codes.
+The PC560 features 4 programmable access codes.
+The first code is the Master Code, and the remaining three codes are normal access codes.

-Programming Access Codes: Enter [][5][Master Code]; the "Ready", "Armed" and "System" lights will FLASH.
-The Zone Lights will indicate which Access Codes have been programmed, and which Access Code is presently being programmed:
+Programming Access Codes: enter [][5][Master Code]; the Ready, Armed and System lights will flash.
+The zone lights will indicate which access codes have been programmed, and which access code is presently being programmed:

-Zone Light is...
-Access Code is...
+Zone Light Access Code is

 OFF not programmed

 ON steady programmed

-Flashing presently being programmed

 Flashing presently being programmed